Particular/docs.particular.net/transports/transactions.md

 See the `Outbox` section below for details on how NServiceBus can handle idempotency at the infrastructure level.

-### Transport transaction - Sends atomic with Receive

-Some transports support enlisting outgoing operations in the current receive transaction.
-This prevents messages being sent to downstream endpoints during retries.

-Use the following code to use this mode:

-snippet: TransportTransactionAtomicSendsWithReceive

-#### Consistency guarantees

-This mode has the same consistency guarantees as the *Receive Only* mode, but additionally it prevents occurrence of [ghost messages](/nservicebus/concepts/glossary.md#ghost-message) since all outgoing operations are atomic with the ongoing receive operation.

 ### Unreliable (Transactions Disabled)

 Disabling transactions is generally not recommended, because it might lead to message loss.
 It might be considered if losing some messages is not problematic and if the messages get outdated quickly, e.g. when sending readings from sensors at regular intervals.

-DANGER: In this mode, when encountering a critical failure such as system or endpoint crash, the message is **permanently lost**.
+DANGER: In this mode, when encountering a critical failure such as a system or endpoint crash, the message is **permanently lost**.

 snippet: TransactionsDisable